phhuynh241/single_axis_helicopter/README.md

 ---
 Built a Single Axis Helicopter using the MDE 8051 Trainer (microcontroller) with a PID controller.
 The propeller on the DC motor changes based on user input from the switches on the microcontroller.
 It uses a variety of components such as timers, interrupts, and PWM signal.

-Picture(s)
----
-Board:
-Will insert later when I figure it out.

 User Guide
 ---
 Controls: